Witnessing the law as a notary intern: providing both legal & practical life skills

 A second-year law student might wonder, "What exactly is notary work?"
 Sure, they might be familiar with terms like associate, partner, and commercial lawyer, but what really is a notary public, and how is it related to a law degree at all?
 I had the same thoughts when I first encountered the term.
 It wasn't until I started my internship that I began to understand the relevance of notary work.
 This internship turned my curiosity into a robust understanding of how notary work relates to all different areas of law.

-My Experience as a notary intern: wills, apostilles and AML – a wide range!
+Wide-ranging assignments as a notary intern: wills, apostilles and AML (Anti-Money Laundering)

-Alongside my primary responsibilities, I was also responsible for handling miscellaneous tasks such as responding to clients' inquiries, generating invoices for them, and helping them with their apostille applications.
-Parallel to my notarial duties.
-I was also tasked with ensuring that all the clients adhered to the AML compliance guidelines, which involved performing due diligence for each client daily.
+Alongside my primary responsibilities, I was also responsible for handling miscellaneous tasks such as responding to clients' inquiries, generating invoices, and helping them with their apostille applications.
+Parallel to my notarial duties, I was also tasked with ensuring that all the clients were AML compliant, which involved conducting due diligence checks for each client.

-The everyday relevance of notary work: using internship experience for my own apostille quest
+The everyday relevance of notary work: applying new-found knowledge to my own apostille quest

 Having experience in notary work has proven to be highly beneficial for me.
 Practically speaking, l was able to make use of my internship experience to get personal documents apostilled at the High Court.
 If it weren't for my notary experience, I would have been far less familiar with the apostille process.
 Fortunately, my theoretical and practical training in notary work meant I had sufficient knowledge to complete the task on my own and ensured that my documents were properly authenticated.